TennisPotter/Blind-Assistance/README.md

 # 🦯 Blind Assistance App

-An Android application that assists visually impaired users by detecting real-world objects using TensorFlow Lite and providing voice feedback.
+Android application that assists visually impaired users by detecting real-world objects using TensorFlow Lite and providing voice feedback.
 The app also stores detection history in Firebase.

 ## 📸 Features